whowechina/ju_pico/README.md

    <img src="doc/assembly_3.jpg" width="70%">
 7. Gently put the finished buttons onto the button PCBs.
    <img src="doc/assembly_4.jpg" width="70%">
 8. Attach the panel part and secure it with (a lot) M2 screws.
-Be very careful, especially when using a power screwdriver, as the threads in the plastic can easily strip.
+Be very careful, 3D print materials are fragile and sensitive to heat.
+So screw slowly, especially when using a power screwdriver, as the threads in the plastic can easily strip.
 Lastly put on the banner part and use M3 screws to fix it.
 And there you go!
    <img src="doc/assembly_5.jpg" width="70%">

 #### Caution